przemodeveloper/dreams/README.md

 ## Contact

-For any inquiries or feedback, please contact us at [przemyslaw.gorecki93@gmail.com](mailto:przemyslaw.gorecki93@gmail.com).
+For any inquiries or feedback, please contact me at [przemyslaw.gorecki93@gmail.com](mailto:przemyslaw.gorecki93@gmail.com).